l3msh0/goosees/README.md

 ## create

-Migration file is created under a directory named group name.
+Migration file is created under a directory which has the same name as group.

     $ goosees dev companyDB create CreateCompanies sql
     goosees: companyDB/20160128222309_CreateCompanies.sql